42 Commonwealth

 42-44 Commonwealth (2016)

-In the mid-1920s, the Club acquired 44 Commonwealth and subsequently cut through openings in the party wall with 42 Commonwealth.
+In June of 1925, the Club acquired 44 Commonwealth and subsequently cut through openings in the party wall with 42 Commonwealth.

 On July 15, 1974, 38-40 Commonwealth and 42 Commonwealth were acquired from the College Club by Thomas J. Dokton and his wife, Monique L. (Eisenberg) Dokton.
 The Club retained 44 Commonwealth.